 - As water tends to run off slopes, devise a way to catch this run-off water or build level terraces where it can soak in.

 - Don’t waste rainwater; harvest it from the roof, the driveway and patios.
 Direct it into water tanks or reservoirs which can be hidden underground.
 This won’t necessarily be sufficient for the whole garden, but it’ll be enough for high-water-use zones.

 - Install a grey water system to capture and recycle water from baths, showers and washing machines.
 Make sure you use cleaning products that are safe for garden use.

 - Cover your swimming pool to reduce evaporation and install a holding tank for backwash water so that it can be returned to the pool.

 - Protect plants from drying winds by erecting semipermeable screens or fences of latte, bamboo or trellis.
 A solid barrier will create severe turbulence or eddies causing more damage on the leeward side.
 Another idea is to plant loose, informal hedges as screens.

-KEEP READING: 10 Low maintenance gardening tips
+Related to gardening in drought conditions: 10 Low maintenance gardening tips

 INCREASE THE SOIL’S WATER-HOLDING CAPACITY